Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 toggle caption

-Haitian Nicole Guillaume, who was nursing her 2-year-old son while waiting with several hundred other Haitians and Bahamanians at the port of Marsh Harbour, fainted in the heat.
-Guillaume hopes to board a boat to Nassau after the town was decimated by Hurricane Dorian.
+Nicole Guillaume, who was nursing her 2-year-old son while waiting with several hundred other Haitians and Bahamanians at the port of Marsh Harbour, fainted in the heat.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.